CarlosGrohmann/carlosgrohmann.github.io/pages/bjgeo.md

 subtitle: Some resources for authors
 ---

-The [Brazilian Journal of Geology](http://www.scielo.br/bjgeo/) is published by the Brazilian Geological Society since 1971 (with a previous title of *Revista Brasileira de Geociencias*) and has been re-structured in 2013 aiming to be the leading journal for Geosciences in Latin America.
+The [Brazilian Journal of Geology](http://www.scielo.br/bjgeo/) is published by the Brazilian Geological Society (SBG, in the Portuguese acronym) since 1971 (with a previous title of *Revista Brasileira de Geociencias*) and has been re-structured in 2013 aiming to be the leading journal for Geosciences in Latin America.
 The journal is indexed by Web of Science, Scopus, GeoRef and is hosted by [SciELO](http://www.scielo.br/), the largest electronic library of open-access scientific journals.

 In this page I'll post some useful tips and resources for authors interested in submitting their articles to BJGEO.